ChrisDeNysschen/ChrisDeNysschen/README.md

 - 👋 Hi, I’m @ChrisDeNysschen
 - 👀 I’m interested in Front End Engineering
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning VueJS
-- 📫 Email: chris@vermilliondesign.co.za or visit https://vermilliondesign.co.za
+- 📫 Email: chris.denysschen@chord.us

 <!---
 ChrisDeNysschen/ChrisDeNysschen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.